-If a Sensing Measurement Report information exceeds aSensingReportSegmentSize, then the Sensing Measurement Report information shall be divided into up to 32 report segments.
+If a measured CSI exceeds aSensingReportSegmentSize, then the measured CSI shall be divided into up to 32 report segments.

 aSensingReportSegmentSize shall be 3 750 octets.

 Each report segment shall be included in a separate Sensing Measurement Report Container and shall contain